 A Germany study discovered human sweat contains a natural germ-killing protein called dermcidin, which can protect again strains of germs that cause diseases like MRSA and tuberculosis.
 And you will most definitely sweat; opening pores and releasing toxic compounds trapped beneath the skin (dirt, makeup, pollutants).
 A 2012 study found that sweating plays an important role in expelling heavy metals like mercury, lead, cadmium, and arsenic from the body because they dissolve readily in water.
 Can we say three for one.
 Winning!

 Slept on a bed of rocks?…ok maybe not rocks, but we have all experienced the stiffness that comes with “sleeping the wrong way” and steaming will help loosen up those stiff joints.
 Feeling the aftermath of that Crossfit workout or that speed walking session?
 Steaming after a workout will help to sooth those nerve endings and relax your muscles.
 Not to mention opening up those sinuses when dealing with a cold or stuffy nose all while adding hydration to the hair and skin.
 Basically a steam shower is like a one-stop shop!

 Always remember to keep the body well hydrated for at least 3 days before you take a steam shower.
-Slather a generous amount of Body Butter on to lock in that moisture and drink a few cups of water after you finish.
+Slather a generous amount of Total Moisture Lotion or Body Butter on to lock in that moisture and drink a few cups of water after you finish.
 It can become very hot in your shower, please use caution and common sense.
 If too much steam is in the shower, open the shower door or curtain to release it.
 Steaming is something to be done occasionally, not daily.
 Let your tarp dry or wipe down with a towel, fold and store for later.
 When in doubt, always check with your medical provider before you engage in steaming.